 The two Constant blocks in this model have constant sample times.
 When you simulate the model, the Simulink software converts the sample time of the Constant block inside the enabled subsystem to the rate of the Pulse Generator.
 If you simulate the model with sample time colors displayed (see View Sample Time Information), the Pulse Generator and Enabled Subsystem blocks are colored red.
 However, the Constant and Outport blocks outside of the enabled subsystem are colored magenta, indicating that these blocks still have a constant sample time.

 An error appears when you try to simulate the top model, indicating that the second output of the Model block may not be wired directly to the enabled subsystem output port because it has a constant sample time.
-(See Model Reference.)
+(See Model Referencing.)

 To avoid this error, insert a Signal Conversion block between the second output of the Model block and the Outport block of the enabled subsystem.